netkicorp/netkidocs/api/access_codes.md

 >   visibility into who you handed a given code to.
 > - Pull your codes from this endpoint and store them in **your own database**,
 >   and track who each code was distributed to on your side.
 Use this endpoint
 >   to reconcile which of your distributed codes have been used.
+You can also
+>   reconcile them using the callbacks as the access code will be in the callback
+>   data.

 ## Endpoints